donnajobridge/data_visualizations/react/README.md

 The updating KDE plot shows memory on the final Day 3 test.
 Distances with respect to the original location, the Day 1 test location, and the Day 2 test location are plotted.

 *How to run:*
 To generate figures from behavioral data, go to terminal in cxtupdate directory.
-From there, run "python run_react.py"
+From there, run `python run_react.py`